Contact

 Tokyo trend agency fivebyfifty to be used at the famous Paris fashion expo Pret a Porter.
 Tokyo street recordings were mixed with studio recordings of Wichmann in Chicago.
 Story here.

-He is still performing and recording with the rock band TENKI after 4 studio albums.
-Their 5th album is due out in 2010.
-In 2009, Wichmann began performing trumpet with Environmental Encroachment Magic Circus Band who became the focus of a documentary Louder Than Words surrounding the ever-growing Honk Fest in Boston.
-He's been a past performing member of Koto Phase, Spring Valley Koto Ensemble, Chusei Koto Ensemble, Group Otoko, JeffeJ, Sunday Mind, Seaweed, and Brain Coral.
+He is the trumpet player and keyboardist with the rock band TENKI who has recorded 5 studio albums.
+Their latest and last album "Tenki Is Doomed" was released in 2013.
+He's also currently performing with Environmental Encroachment Magic Circus Band who became the focus of a documentary Louder Than Words surrounding the ever-growing Honk Fest in Boston.
+In 2012 he produced their first professional studio album - "Bunny XII" He's been a past performing member of Koto Phase, Spring Valley Koto Ensemble, Chusei Koto Ensemble, Group Otoko, JeffeJ, Sunday Mind, Seaweed, and Brain Coral.

-He's collaborated and performed with pianist Rei Hotoda, composer/saxophonist Gene Coleman, kotoists Curt Patterson and Shoko Hikage, string telephone wizard Kazue Mizushima, and recorded with Track A Tiger, Robot USA/Jeff Konrad, The Demilos, and The Multiple Cat.
+He's collaborated and performed with pianist Rei Hotoda, composer/saxophonist Gene Coleman, kotoists Jesse Evans, Curt Patterson and Shoko Hikage, string telephone wizard Kazue Mizushima, and recorded with The Earth Is A Man, Track A Tiger, Robot USA/Jeff Konrad, The Demilos, and The Multiple Cat.

 ______________________________________